obs-websocket-community-projects/obs-websocket-js/README.md

 <script>
   var ws = new OBSWebSocket();

-  // Bind some listeners.
-  ws.onConnectionOpened = function() {
+  // Bind some listeners by assigning functions, with params if applicable. ws.onConnectionOpened = function() {
     console.log('Connection Opened');

-    // Send some requests.
+    // Send some requests by calling existing functions and passing callbacks. ws.getCurrentScene(function(message) {
-    ws.getCurrentScene(function(message) {
       console.log(message);
     });